DevExpress/dashboard-extension-save-as/README.md

 }).GetHtml()
 ```

-5. Register the custom item extension to add the Web Page to the Web Dashboard.
+6. Register the custom item extension to add the Save As extension to the Web Dashboard.

 ```javascript
 function onBeforeRender(sender) {